itzbernoulli/shopify_test_apis/README.md

 # Shopify API Test

-This is a repository that implements shopify oauth call and gets all customers in a shop
+This is a repository that implements shopify oauth call and gets all customers in a shopify store

+A working version of this app can be found on heroku [SHOPIFYLY](https://shopifyly.herokuapp.com/)

 This project uses: